tardate/LittleArduinoProjects/Electronics101/RotaryEncoders/IncrementalTester/README.md

 ## Construction

 I tested this out on a breadboard first.
-The 100nF capacitors coupled with the 10kΩ pullup resistors on the A/B rotary encoder connections are for hardware de-bouncing.
+The 100nF capacitors coupled with the 10kΩ pull-up resistors on the A/B rotary encoder connections are for hardware de-bouncing.

 ![Breadboard](./assets/IncrementalTester_bb.jpg?raw=true)